 But which Canadian airlines allow pets to fly with you in the cabin?
 While the majority of Canadian airlines allow pets to fly in the cabin, there are some exceptions to keep in mind.
 Plus the pet policies of Canadian airlines vary.

-To help you with planning to fly within Canada with your pet, or to and from Canada, I’ve review the pet policies of every major Canadian airline.
+To help you with planning to fly within Canada with your pet, or to and from Canada, I’ve reviewed the pet policies of every major Canadian airline as at December 2023.
 Find out size and weight restrictions, fees and other key points for flying with different airlines.

 Read on to find out more about Canadian airlines that allow dogs in the cabin…